byuitechops/for-the-strength-of-developers/Handbook/3. Project Life Cycle/06_Development.md

 ## Tutorial of Process

+# These are all suggestions, we have not discussed to determine what this section should be

 1. Put system of sprints and/or junior/senior developers etc. here.

 1. Additionally add a system of how do you know when a requirement has been met in development?